-Each ROM, when installed, must have a unique ROM select number so that the firmware may access it.
+Each ROM, when installed must have a unique ROM select number so that the firmware may access it.
 UTOPIA is a background ROM, which means it provides facilities that can be used by other ROMs, such as BASIC.
 The number associated with a background ROM must lie between 1 and 15 (with the 1.0 firmware as on the CPC464 it must be between 1 and 7).
-UTOPIA may be installed with any valid select number except 7, but for the best use the select number should be less than 7.
+However UTOPIA must be installed with a select number between 1 and 6.
 This is because AMSDOS occupies ROM 7, and UTOPIA must have a lower number in order to intercept some of the AMSDOS commands.
-Similarly, UTOPIA should have a lower select number than that of MAXAM, if fitted.

-If you have the Arnor AD-1 or AD-2 cartridge with MAXAM or PROTEXT, that will take ROM 5.
-Select one of the remaining numbers for UTOPIA - this will be done by choosing an appropriate socket, and possibly, fitting a link.
+It you have the Arnor AD-1 adaptor with MAXAM or PROTEXT that will take ROM 5.
+Select one of the remaining numbers for UTOPIA - this will be done by choosing an appropriate socket and, possibly, fitting a link.
 Refer to the documentation accompanying your ROM board for details.

 When your UTOPIA ROM is installed, switch on and type '|HELP'.
 This will list all ROMs.
-If UTOPIA is listed then all is well and all the commands are ready for use, if not, or if the message 'Unknown command' is displayed, check that you have not chosen a ROM select number already occupied by something else.
+If UTOPIA is listed then all is well and all the commands are ready for use.
+If not, or if the message 'Unknown command' is displayed, check that you have not chosen a ROM select number already occupied by something else.